flodri/py-DMUD/README.txt

 If you want access to admin commands put your full discord pseudo in the admins set in admins.text

 Changelog :
+0.1.5 (31-03-2020):
+  - fixed a stupid error in the warn_leaving function which was making it useless
-0.1.4 (30-03-2020)
+  - added some comments/modified docstring to help document 0.1.4 (30-03-2020)
   - fixed a bug with the "!save quit" command
   - added feedback to all admin commands